mkazhdan/VariationalPolyShapeFunctions/README.md

 <details>
 <summary>
 <font size="+1"><b>FrankeTest2D/FrankeTest3D</b></font>:
-Supports the evaluation of solver quality by solving a Poisson equation over the unit square/cube, with boundary values fixed to the analytic values of the Franke test function.
-The functions takes in geometry, and outputs the RMS of the solution (compared to the analytic solution.
+Supports the evaluation of function space quality by solving a Poisson equation over the unit square/cube, with boundary values fixed to the analytic values of the Franke test function.
+The executable takes in geometry, and outputs the RMS of the solution (compared to the analytic solution).
 </summary>
 <dt><b>--in</b> &lt;<i>input polygonal/polyhedral mesh</i>&gt;</dt>
 <dd> This string specifies the the name of the mesh.<br>